thdoan/magnify/README.md

 <img src="/images/product.jpg" data-magnify-src="/images/product-large.jpg">
 ```

-If the `data-magnify-src` attribute or `src` option is not used, then Magnify JS will try to grab the large image from the parent `<a>` tag, e.g.:
+If the `data-magnify-src` attribute or `src` option is not used, then Magnify will try to grab the large image from the parent `<a>` tag, e.g.:

 ```html
 <a href="/images/product-large.jpg">